OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/overview.rst

 OpenNebula supports following networking modes:

 * :ref:`Bridged <bridged>`.
-The VM NIC is added to a Linux bridge on the hypervisor.
-This mode can be configured to use security groups and network isolation.
+The VM NIC is added to a Linux bridge on the host.
+This mode can be configured to use Security Groups and network isolation.

 * :ref:`802.1Q VLAN <hm-vlan>`.
-The VM NIC is added to a Linux bridge on the hypervisor and the Virtual Network is configured to handle 802.1Q VLAN tagging traffic.
+The VM NIC is added to a Linux bridge on the host and the Virtual Network is configured to handle 802.1Q VLAN isolation.

 * :ref:`VXLAN <vxlan>`.
-The VM NIC is added to a Linux bridge on the hypervisor and the Virtual Network implements VLANs using the VXLAN protocol that relies on a UDP encapsulation and IP multicast.
+The VM NIC is added to a Linux bridge on the host and the Virtual Network implements isolation using the VXLAN encapsulation.

 * :ref:`Open vSwitch <openvswitch>`.
-The VM NIC is added to a Open vSwitch bridge on the hypervisor and the Virtual Network is configured to handle 802.1Q VLAN tagging traffic.
+The VM NIC is added to a Open vSwitch bridge on the host and the Virtual Network optionally handles 802.1Q VLAN isolation.

 * :ref:`Open vSwitch on VXLAN <openvswitch_vxlan>`.
-The VM NIC is added to a Open vSwitch bridge on the hypervisor and the Virtual Network is configured to handle VXLAN traffic.
+The VM NIC is added to a Open vSwitch bridge on the host and the Virtual Network is configured to provide both isolation with VXLAN encapsulation and optionally 802.1Q VLAN.

 The attribute ``VN_MAD`` of a Virtual Network determines which of the above networking modes is used.